-OCP Section 18 Development Permit Area No. 1 - Natural Environment
+OCP Section 18 Development Permit Area No. 1 - Natural Environment is designated for the purpose of establishing objectives for the protection of the natural environment, its ecosystems and biological diversity.

 18.5.2 Natural Features

 Natural features and areas to be preserved, protected, restored, and enhanced where feasible: